 As an overview, to be awarded the Ph.D., students are required to complete relevant coursework, demonstrate competence in teaching, complete a second-year research project, complete a Specialties paper in the third year, and complete a dissertation.
 Clinical students also are required to complete clinical training in the Psychological Center and a clinical internship.

-Admission to the Ph.D. program in Psychology is based primarily on academic and research qualifications.
-Please visit the web page for the program area in which you are interested (Integrative Neuroscience, Clinical, Cognitive Science, Social & Health) for additional information on each area's specific requirements.
+Please visit the web page for the program area in which you are interested (Integrative Neuroscience, Clinical, Cognitive Science, Social & Health) for information on each area's specific admission requirements.
 General admission requirements are described below.

 Successful applicants typically have completed coursework consistent with an undergraduate major in psychology.
 Ideally, applicants will have also completed courses in mathematics and science (biological and physical).
 Applicants without an undergraduate background in psychology will be considered, provided that they have engaged in coursework that has prepared them for advanced study in their chosen program area.